svgeesus/ondesModulaire/nasilard/readme.md

 2890Hz (and multiples) formants. so 2,890^-1 / 2 = 1.73010380622837E-4 = 173μs pulse

-TODO check again the pulse width and dfferent audio frequencies.
+TODO check again the pulse width and different audio frequencies.

 > comparator, then monostable